Katana: Shinshintō (New swords)

-Gendaitō (Modern or contemporary swords)
+Gendaitō (modern or contemporary swords)

 Meiji – World War II

 During the Meiji period, the samurai class was gradually disbanded, and the special privileges granted to them were taken away, including the right to carry swords in public.
 The Haitōrei Edict in 1876 forbade the carrying of swords in public except for certain individuals, such as former samurai lords (daimyō), the military, and the police.
 Skilled swordsmiths had trouble making a living during this period as Japan modernized its military, and many swordsmiths started making other items, such as farm equipment, tools, and cutlery.
 The craft of making swords was kept alive through the efforts of some individuals, notably Miyamoto Kanenori (宮本包則, 1830–1926) and Gassan Sadakazu (月山貞一, 1836–1918), who were appointed Imperial Household Artist.
-The businessman Mitsumura Toshimo (光村利藻, 1877－1955）tried to preserve their skills by ordering swords and sword mountings from the swordsmiths and craftsmen.
+The businessman Mitsumura Toshimo (光村利藻, 1877－1955) tried to preserve their skills by ordering swords and sword mountings from the swordsmiths and craftsmen.
 He was especially enthusiastic about collecting sword mountings, and he collected about 3,000 precious sword mountings from the end of the Edo period to the Meiji period.
-About 1200 items from a part of his collection are now in the Nezu Museum.
+About 1,200 items from a part of his collection are now in the Nezu Museum.

 Military action by Japan in China and Russia during the Meiji period helped revive interest in swords, but it was not until the Shōwa period that swords were produced on a large scale again.
 Japanese military swords produced between 1875 and 1945 are referred to as guntō (military swords).

 During the pre-World War II military buildup, and throughout the war, all Japanese officers were required to wear a sword.
-Traditionally made swords were produced during this period, but in order to supply such large numbers of swords, blacksmiths with little or no knowledge of traditional Japanese sword manufacture were recruited.
+Traditionally made swords were produced during this period, but in order to supply such large numbers of swords, blacksmiths with little or no knowledge of traditional Japanese sword manufacture were also recruited.
 In addition, supplies of the Japanese steel (tamahagane) used for swordmaking were limited, so several other types of steel were also used.
 Quicker methods of forging were also used, such as the use of power hammers, and quenching the blade in oil, rather than hand forging and water.
 The non-traditionally made swords from this period are called shōwatō, after the regnal name of the Emperor Hirohito, and in 1937, the Japanese government started requiring the use of special stamps on the tang (nakago) to distinguish these swords from traditionally made swords.
 During this period of war, older antique swords were remounted for use in military mounts.
 Presently, in Japan, shōwatō are not considered to be "true" Japanese swords, and they can be confiscated.
 Outside Japan, however, they are collected as historical artifacts.